jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 Extension procedures may be implemented by the system interface as events raised by the system commands.
 But how to best implement procedure extension can be determined later.

-A related item will have the following extension possibilities:
+A related item might have the following extension possibilities:

 - __Object  .
 Get  .
 Pre-Extend__
 - __Object  .
 Get  .
 Post-Extend__